CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise4.md

 ## Task 2: Adding chat completion to the GraphQL API

 The API you just created could now be handed off to an application developer to be included in a RAG application that uses vector similarity search and data from the database.
-The application may also_some point hand the results off to a LLM to craft a more human response.
+The application may also at some point hand the results off to a LLM to craft a more human response.

 Let's alter the stored procedure to create a new flow that not only uses vector similarity search to get products based on a question asked by a user, but to take the results, pass them to Azure OpenAI Chat Completion, and craft an answer they would typically see with an AI chat application.